Awedtan/LaserTag/README.md

 #### Steps to reproduce the behavior:
 1. Just move the mouse around
 #### Expected behaviour
-- Tiles in front of the player model should always be visible, tiles behind the player model should never
+- Tiles in front of the player model should always be visible, tiles behind the player model should never be

 ### Rectangles skipping through other rectangles